pulzze/autoflow-documentation/docs/ids/action-array-add/tooltip.md

-Add an item to the end of the array.
+Adds an item to the end of the array